kay1759/multilang_demo/README.md

 Because the css content is a topic for this system.

 * Image files described in stylesheet is located in 'public/assets/images'.
+Some failure for images in CSS within Rails 4 was reported.

+* Links of 'Global Nav','Breadcrumb' and 'Categories' are dummy.
+Production 'Global Nav' looks like 'app/views/shared/_global_nav_prod.html.erb'

 ## Licence: